Understanding a Trait Selection Bug

 }

 Inside the compiler, the rustc_hir_typeck crate handles lookup of methods for binary operations.
 When it encounters the expression 1_u32 + 1_u32, it does something peculiar: instead of directly looking up for a method that adds an u32 to another u32, it searches for a method that can add an u32 to a type inference variable $0.
-This allows the compiler to either borrow or take ownership of the value on the RHS of the binary expression based on the available methods1.
+This allows the compiler to either borrow or take ownership (refer to 1) of the value on the RHS of the binary expression based on the available methods1.

 The request “find a method to add an u32 with the type inference variable $0” is handled by the rustc_trait_selection crate, which selects an appropriate method from a collection of candidates.
 Here, traits specified in the where clause are given a higher precedence over other candidates2.
 I believe this heuristic is followed as the programmer is expected to specify only the necessary traits in the where clause.